 All students currently follow the CCEA specification.

-(This unit will comprise three pieces of written work which will be assessed by the class teacher and moderated by an external examiner.)
+This unit consists of two pieces of written work which will be assessed by the class teacher and moderated by an external examiner.

 GCSE English Literature